If you value the handmade, the personal touch, the word-of-mouth, the friendly tip or the grassroots movement: you belong here.

 Regular members-only morning teas offer the opportunity to meet, support and advise each other in a small-group setting.

 - We publish books

-In 2011, Tess McCabe published the book Conversations with Creative Women under the CWC banner.
-Conversations… features over a dozen interviews with some of Australia’s most creative women about their work and creative lives.
-A second volume is due for release in late 2013.
+To date, Tess McCabe has published two books under the CWC banner.
+Conversations with Creative Women volumes one & two feature exclusive in-depth interviews with some of Australia’s most creative women about their work and creative lives.

 - We blog on a variety of topics relevant to creative women and creative business

 The CWC blog is co-authored by a group of talented creative women based around Australia.
 Posts featuring interviews, book reviews, social media tips, exhibition reviews and business advice are uploaded weekly.